systemb4/dsp/doc/PROGRESS.md

     sort function and entering a char pointer into the addName function returned from the sort function is not printable (only prints blank space).
 Type is correct though.
 Basically sort works but I can't print out char *name.

+16 February 2022: Orginizing and working through some problems so that I can get
+    back to full time work.